saulthebear/create-project/README.md

 ## Usage

+Clone this repo, `cd` into the directory, and run `npm link` to have access to the `create-project` command globally.

 Execute `create-project` or follow the prompts to set your new project's directory name, the template you want to use, and whether you want to initialize it as a git repository.